 Many BCC’s are very typical and easily defined by clinical examination.
 Many others, however, may look atypical or are not clearly defined.
 In such cases, a formal biopsy to accurately define diagnosis is important before planning treatment.
 In such cases, Dr. Drielsma always insists on such formal biopsy and pathological diagnosis before embarking on treatment.

 Treatment for BCC

-As a large proportion of BCC’s occur on the face, surgical treatment with plastic, cosmetically optimised treatment is very important to minimise scarring and give the best aesthetic outcome.
+As a large proportion of BCC’s occurs on the face, surgical treatment with plastic, cosmetically optimized treatment is very important to minimize scarring and give the best aesthetic outcome.
 Plastic surgeons have pioneered techniques to remove BCC’s and cosmetically reconstruct the resultant defects in the best possible way along well established aesthetic principles.

-Dr Drielsma has over 20 years experience treating thousands of skin cancers of the face and body generally and offers the highest level of plastic surgical expertise to deliver reliable surgical eradication and cure of these tumours and the best possible aesthetic or cosmetic outcome.
+Dr. Drielsma has over 20 years experience treating thousands of skin cancers of the face and body generally and offers the highest level of plastic surgical expertise to deliver reliable surgical eradication and cure of these tumors and the best possible aesthetic or cosmetic outcome.